-- Place the hazelnuts into a large container or bowl with a lid.
+Place the hazelnuts into a large container or bowl with a lid.
 Shake vigorously to remove loose skins.
-Repeat the process as needed, setting aside hazelnuts that already have their skins removed, until most of the skins are off.
-(Alternatively, rub the hazelnuts inside a folded towel to remove the skins.)
+Repeat the process as needed, setting aside hazelnuts that already have their skins removed.
+Alternatively, rub the hazelnuts inside a folded towel to remove the skins.

-Add the powdered erythritol, cocoa powder, avocado oil (start with 1 tbsp (15 mL)), and vanilla extract.
+Add Besti Powdered, cocoa powder, melted chocolate, vanilla extract, and coconut oil.
 Process for an additional 1-2 minutes, until the spread is smooth and glossy.

 Last Step: Leave A Rating!